ZhenyingZhu/StudyNotes/OS_Windows.md

 1. Paste HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Shell Extensions\Blocked into the Path at the top and press the Enter-key.
 2. Select New > String value.
 Name it {1FA0E654-C9F2-4A1F-9800-B9A75D744B00}.
 Value to OneDrive.

+## Copy files

+robocopy is much faster when copying small files, because the default copy does extra things for each file.